psas/avionics-cad/av3/rocketnet-hub/documentation/mfg-and-test-log.md

 Further bringup of board #1 with K and Gavin

-- ISSUE: STM32 RX/TX should be reversed on the UART connector, so that a reversed cable only grounds RX, not TX.
+- FIXME: J10 STM32 RX/TX should be reversed on the UART connector, so that a reversed cable only grounds RX, not TX.
+Also, this connector is too small, and too fragile, to be used.
+It needs a shield, like the micro JTAG connector
+- FIXME: J22 should be an actual micro JTAG header with plastic shield, not just a pin header.
+Find part number and replace.
 - FIXED: swapped out RGB LED for the right part number.
 - Running the blinky light program, the RNH draws 13 mA.
 - Put on the LED22 jumper, and it draws 14 mA.